DFE-Digital/fh-services/docs/arch/ADR028-change-deds-schema.md

 ### Option 2

-- Complexity of mapping is when ingesting data, mapping of each version of data.
+- Complexity of mapping is when ingesting data, mapping of each version of data is required to create on the DB schema.
-- Maintaining the full schema when changes are required could lead to time consuming or complex tasks with migrating data.
+- Supporting future Open Referral versions will require us to update the DEDS schema to reflect schema changes in the DB
 - Mapping third party fields types to our schema can be mismatched which could require more work to map with in both our code database. <-- i.e id could be int when our field is uuid -->
 - More mental overhead for developers dealing with such a large entity model.
 - All the data stored is kept in a single normalized SQL schema.